 In May, Barry Huffman donated a George Pearse Ennis (1884 -1936) undated watercolor titled Village Carpenter.
 The gift, she said, celebrated the appointment of Jon Carfagno as the fifth Director of HMA.
 (More here)

 Helgi and Buck Shuford made a gift in July in honor of John and Sally Ross, on the occasion of John Ross' retirement as director of the Western Piedmont Symphony after 27 years as its Music Director and Conductor.
-The painting, In a Summer Garden by Hobson Lafaytte Pittman (1899-1972), was one of more than fifty works commissioned in the 1940's and inspired by musical compositions.
+The painting, In a Summer Garden by Hobson Lafaytte Pittman (1899-1972), was one of more than fifty works commissioned in the 1940's by different artists and all inspired by musical compositions.
 (More here)

 Three more 2017 acquisitions are below, two pastel gifts from Sandra and Henry Lohr (the undated Rocky Cove by William Partridge Burpee (1846-1940) and Wolf Kahn's 2010 Evening on the Matt Farm, Marlboro, Vermont) along with an undated oil by George Loftus Noyes, another gift from Helgi Shuford.
 In total so far in 2017, more than 60 pieces have been added to HMA's steadily growing collection.